ChristophReich1996/ECG_Classification/README.md

 ```

 The implementation was tested [Gentoo Linux](https://www.gentoo.org/) 5.10.7, Python 3.8.5, and CUDA 11.1. **To perform
-training and validation a CUDA device is needed!** This is due to the PAU implementation, which does not support
+training and validation a CUDA device is recommended!** This is due to the PAU implementation, which provides a efficient CUDA implementation.
-execution on the CPU.
+Training and inference on the CPU is supported but not recommended.
 The functionality of this repository can not be guaranteed for other system configurations.

 If only CUDA 11.0 is available the code can also be executed with PyTorch 1.7.1 and Torchaudio 0.7.2 [see](https://pytorch.org/get-started/previous-versions/).